 There is one thing a designer should never be without and that is a decent time tracking application.
 I searched high and low for something that not only had a well-designed, easy to use interface but also was available and equally easy to use across mobile and mac platforms.
 I found it.

-Freshbooks is a very valuable cloud accounting tool for tracking your time across projects, tasks and clients.
+FreshBooks (opens in new tab) is a very valuable cloud accounting tool for tracking your time across projects, tasks and clients.
 It gives you the ability to add team members and invoice your clients directly, as well as giving them the option to pay online in a couple of easy steps.
 There are plenty of options though – take a look here (opens in new tab) to find one that suits you.

 Everyone can manage his or her hourly rates and I can invoice a client once the project is finished, as it exports all the hours spent into one very well designed invoice.
 Genius!
 It's simple and intuitive and allows everyone to work from anywhere.